-Family Weekend Roadtrip to Niagara Falls, Ontario
+Family Weekend Roadtrip to Niagara Falls, Ontario (Video included!)

 Until this weekend, our longest WEEKEND roadtrip has been to Hershey, PA (I am not counting college trips though- we were on a serious mission and got a little “carried away”).
 Having 3 weekend days on our hands, we decided to conquer Niagara Falls, Ontario (Canada) with a side trip to Toronto (approximately 7 hours from Boston, plus another 1.5 hour to Toronto).